kulics/koral/book-en/document.md

 ## Select Structure

-The judgment statement executes the program by one or more of the set conditions, executes the specified statement when the condition is `true`, and executes the specified statement when the condition is `false`.
+Selection structures are used to judge a given condition, to judge certain conditions based on the result of the judgment, and to control the flow of the program based on the result of the judgment.

-We only need to use `? expression {}` to declare the judgment statement and enter the corresponding area according to the following values.
+In Koral, selection structures are represented by the if syntax, where if is immediately followed by a judgment condition, and the branch after the then keyword is executed when the condition is `true', and the branch after the else keyword is executed when the condition is `false'.

 E.g: